 If you’ve been a loyal customer and you’ve always managed your accounts responsibly, you may have a better shot at getting your car loan request approved in spite of having a lower credit score.

 The key to figuring out how to get an auto loan with bad credit is knowing what the minimum requirements are to qualify.

 Generally, banks and credit unions look at the following things in addition to your credit report and credit score when making approval decisions:

 - Year, make and model of the vehicle

 - Your assets, including your checking and savings account balance

-If any of this is discouraging to you, remember this: Things like working steadily at the same job for several years, maintaining a steady income, and having a low debt to income ratio can all counteract any imperfect marks on your credit report.
+Things, like working steadily at the same job for several years, maintaining a steady income, and having a low debt to income ratio, can all counteract any imperfect marks on your credit report.

 If you’ve been paying your bills on time consistently since then, that can go a long way towards showing the lender you’re back on the right track.

 Overall, here are the pros and cons to trying to obtain a bank loan to pay for a car: